- Views 12782

 If you have a great dog (and we all do,) you can make great dog pictures.

 Equipment, Part I – Almost all cameras have a “Portrait” setting.
-If you can find the little picture of a human head on the dial on top of your camera, you’re good to go.
-The little picture of a sprinter is best if you want action shots or they tend to happen unexpectedly.
+If you can find the little picture of a human head on the dial on top of your camera, select it and you’re good to go.
+This will produce images where the subject is in focus and the background will be nicely blurred.
+Select the picture of a sprinter if you want to make action shots or they tend to happen whether you like it or not.
+If you’ll be using your phone camera, don’t worry about settings.
+Your phone is smarter than all of us combined and knows better than you what kind of pics you want.
+Delving into those camera settings requires more work, focus, and more time than we have here…

-Timing, Part I – When is your Boxer most likely to pay attention to you for ten consecutive minutes?
+Timing, Part I – When is your RezDawg most likely to pay attention to you for ten consecutive minutes?
 Are they a morning dog or a night… uh… owl?
 Schedule your photo sessions for whenever they’re awake but not necessarily up for a jog.
+You want them energetic and engaged, but not too energetic.

 It’s not always about the dog – Sometimes, it’s about the background.
-Your dog is cute enough to ensure beautiful pictures but ALWAYS pay attention to the background because cute pictures don’t count when your Terrier has a flagpole sprouting from their head.
+Your dog is cute enough to ensure beautiful pictures but ALWAYS pay attention to the background.
+Cute pictures don’t count when your dog has a flagpole sprouting from their head.

 Pace yourselves – Don’t break out the treats too early.
 Favored snacks will help you regain your buddy’s attention later in the shoot, but do your best to capture your pics when the dog is interested in what you’re doing rather than what’s in it for them.